ARM64! Apple Silicon! M1! DDEV! What does it all mean?

 What is ARM64?

 Rosetta 2 is a feature implemented in the M1 chip and Big Sur which allows macOS to run AMD64 apps, even though they use a different architecture.
+It’s very impressive, but it may mask important problems if you run AMD64 binaries (or Docker images) on the Mac M1, and may introduce invisible performance issues.

-Building DDEV-Local for ARM64 was a monumental task, and a huge demonstration of the beauty of open source.
+Building DDEV for ARM64 was a monumental task, and a huge demonstration of the beauty of open source.
 Dennis has a Surface Pro X (ARM64) that he loves and wanted to be able to develop on… So he took on the task.
 It involved:

 - Reworking the image build process to use Docker’s new multi-architecture support, which allows a single image on hub.docker.com to have both AMD64 and ARM64 versions, and to pull the correct one as needed.